Don’t dogs need meat?

 Choose the Right Vegan Dog Food and Rotate Them

-The science shows that feeding your dog vegan food is a realistic option, and most dogs can thrive on it.
+The science shows that feeding your dog vegan food is a realistic option, and most dogs can thrive on it (although there are a few reasons a dog might not do well on vegan food).

 However, if you go with a cheap, unreputable manufacturer, or make it yourself, there’s a relatively high risk that it will be deficient in one or more essential nutrient.